sumukhabhagat/Docker-Zero-to-Hero-Veera/volumes.md

 in the container.

 Also, volumes can be created at any external sources as backup & can be attached/mounted to the host system of the docker container.
 Volumes lifecycle can be managed by docker cmds thu cli.
+Volumes are easy to share from one container to another container.